MadBomber/aia/docs/prompt_management.md

 Please provide guidance consistent with the project architecture and your role as <%= role %>.
 ```

+## Chat Session Checkpoints

+In interactive chat sessions, use `/checkpoint [name]` to save the current conversation state, `/restore [name]` to return to it, and `/checkpoints` to list all saved checkpoints. `/clear` resets the conversation entirely.

 ## Prompt Workflows and Pipelines